-- Incorporating a new internal audit partner - [Place holder for HolA opinion] - Embedding of the Risk Management Framework which has significantly shifted the maturity assessment in terms of risk management arrangements for the Authority - 2021/22 draft accounts published in line with statutory deadlines; the external auditor's findings currently lead to an unqualified opinion, with no matters to report on the valuefor-money statement. - The continuation of the Transport Risk Working Group to ensure sufficient and effective risk assurance and oversight of operational transport issues including health and safety.
+- A positive opinion from the Head of Internal Audit concluding that "The organisation has an adequate and effective framework for risk management, governance and internal control" noting that further enhancements to the framework of risk management, governance and internal control will ensure that it remains adequate and effective. - Embedding of the Risk Management Framework which has significantly shifted the maturity assessment in terms of risk management arrangements for the Authority. - 2021/22 draft accounts published in line with statutory deadlines; the external auditor's findings currently lead to an unqualified opinion, with no matters to report on the valuefor-money statement. - The continuation of the Transport Risk Working Group to ensure sufficient and effective risk assurance and oversight of operational transport issues including health and safety.
 The Panel has been chaired by independent member Paul Schofield and has reported to the Committee at each meeting.